 Also, beginning in January 2009, Tsau's requests for the release of his tax escrow fell on deaf ears.
 Respondent paid no attention to Tsau's letter of January 2009 and to Tsau's numerous phone calls.
-He was also indifferent to the DEC's attempt to investigate the Tsau grievance and, later, to the endeavor obtain his the complaint.
-DEC's to answer to
+He was also indifferent to the DEC's attempt to investigate the Tsau grievance and, later, to the DEC's endeavor to obtain his answer to the complaint.